 And naturally, there are also plenty of courses you can take online.

 If you take the basic WordPress.com route then there are no real costs involved, but your website doesn’t really belong to you and your options to monetize are seriously limited.
 That’s why most blogging courses urge you to use WordPress.org because with that you actually own and have full control over your website.
 Minimum set-up costs include an annual domain registration fee, monthly or annual hosting, and the cost of any essential plugins.
 You’ll need a good backup plugin to make sure that you can restore your site if things go wrong, for example.
 Fortunately, many plugins have a free version and a premium, paid one so you can try them out for nothing and scale up if you need to.

 A budget of around $100 should be enough to get you through your first year, and that’s using a decent and reliable company like Dreamhost.

 WordPress is not the only CMS out there.
 When I asked on blogging Facebook groups about other options, people mentioned Joomla, Drupal, Weebly and Wix.
 Joomla and Drupal are both considerably more complicated than WordPress.
 The reasons people gave for using things like Weebly and Wix were that they thought WordPress seemed too complicated and took too much time to learn.
 While there is a lot to learn, the learning curve really isn’t that bad if you take things steadily.

 Considering the WordPress Pros and Cons

-- Help is readily available: the web is awash with articles and videos on WordPress.
+- Help is readily available: the web is awash with articles and videos on the topic.

-- There are many other options available for starting a website, and the more you look the more you’ll find!
+- There are many other options available, and the more you look the more you’ll find.

 Lyn is the author of Culture Smart NZ (2022).
 A freelance writer and blogger from New Zealand, she specialises in content for lifestyle magazines, blogs, podcasts and virtual summits.
 You’ll find her blog on writing, farm life & talented New Zealanders at lynmcnamee.com